alodahl/project-timer/to-do.md

 - remove "data" from dashboard.js CRUD console logs
 - change "try-it-out-section" class to blue-nav-bar
 - Remove the alert when signing up.
 Just redirect to login.
+- Hide delete button when creating new timer.(dashboard, index)
+- Clicking on timers sometimes doesn't work.
+(Fix index.js same way as on dashboard.js)
+- When dashboard is empty, have message "click on new timer to get started!"
+That hides when you have timers / show when you delete all timers.

 ### SERVER SIDE:
 - check out a new branch.
 And start working on server.js.